FilipChalupa/branch-deploy/README.md

 npx branch-deploy
 ```

-It will than find all branches named `deploy*` and let you choose which one to push to.
+It will then find all branches named `deploy*` and let you choose which one to push to.
 It is usually useful if you have a CI that builds/deploys your project on push to that branch.